Library Services and Procedures

 A fine of five cents per day will be charged for each late book.

 NOTE: STUDENT PICTURE ID REQUIRED FOR CHECK OUT

 AND COMPUTER USE

-Please see the librarian or assistant when scheduling classes for library visits.
-It is requested that teachers sign up classes at least one day in advance.
+Please see the librarian or aide when scheduling classes for library visits.
+It is requested that teachers sign up classes at least one week in advance.
 PLEASE PLAN EARLY.
 Teachers are to accompany their students to the library and remain with them during the duration of the period (this is district policy).